sxclij/sxceditor2/README.md

 ## Contributing

-Contributions to improve SXCEditor are welcome.
+Contributions to improve SXCEditor2 are welcome.
 Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## License